cndkhuong/cndkhuong.github.io/README.md

 CAREER OBJECTION
 ----------------------------
-Be part of a committed workforce community where I can utilize my coding skills, analysis and design applications, and communicate skills.
+Be part of a committed workforce community where I can utilize my coding skills, analysis ,architect applications, and communicate skills.

 QUALIFICATION HIGHLIGHTS
 ------------------------